prmehta24/Hand_Detection/README.md

 * The code can only detect one hand at a time.
 It would also be unable to recognise a partially occluded hand.

-* The to use the hand color method to detect a hand from camera frames.
+* This uses the hand color method to detect a hand from camera frames.
 A shortcoming of this method was that it would classify anything of skin color as a hand (including other body parts - head, elbow ).

 * It also needed a clear background to be able to detect a hand in the frame.

+* HandGestureDetection.jpg is a flowchart for @sashagaz's Hand Detection program.

 Hope you find this project helpful.